 The answer to the problem, at least temporarily, resulted in some of our most famous cartridge cases.
 The .416 Rigby, for example, was made with an oversized case to keep the pressures low when loaded with cordite.
 Those low pressures, and the ease and reliability of extraction, bestowed the solid reputation that the .416 Rigby had earned even before being launched into super stardom by Robert Ruark.

-Modern smokeless powders solved much of that problem, giving not only a boost in attainable velocities, but a much more stable platform, however there is still a certain level of sensitivity that rears its ugly head.
+Modern smokeless powders solved much of that problem, giving not only a boost in attainable velocities, but a much more stable platform, however there is still a certain level of smokeless powder temperature sensitivity that rears its ugly head.
 The usual accepted value was a 1 fps gain or loss per degree Fahrenheit of deviation from 68-degrees.
 So, if you were to measure your velocity of say, 3,000 fps at 68-degrees, and were to retest, you could expect 3,012 fps at 80-degrees when chasing African plains game, and 2,950 fps at 18-degrees when hunting deer in Canada.